NotToDisturb/AudioExporter/README.md

 ## AudioExporter
 AudioExporter is a Python 3.8 script that extracts VALORANT's audio files into a playable WAV files.
 There are three types of audio files supported by AudioExporter:
-1. `.ubulk` files containing WEM content
+1. `.ubulk` files containing WEM content.
-1. `.uexp` files when a `.ubulk` is expected but doesn't exist
+1. `.uexp` files when a `.ubulk` is expected but doesn't exist.
-1. `.uasset` files that contain references to audio files
+1. `.uasset` files that contain references to audio files.
 ## Package usage
 #### Installation